Mathesis-Software/Knots/README.md

 Originally written in 199x.
 One of my first programming projects.

 Partially refurbished in July-August 2021.
+Special thanks to [@temper8]( https://github.com/temper8 ) for OpenGL smoothing solution.

 An app for